macsx82/VariantCalling-snakemake/README.md

 ```

 There will be a folder for each sample processed in batch mode and included in the call set.

 The "6.DbImport" folder will contain the variant DB generated to perform the joint calling.

-The "7.GenotypeGVCFs" folder will contain the GVCF actual calls for all samples
+The "7.GenotypeGVCFs" folder will contain the GVCF actual calls for all samples.

-The "8.VQSR_input" and "9.VQSR" folders will contain VCF format files used to perform the VQSR filtering by GATK and the recalibration tables and outputs.
+The "8.VQSR_input" and "9.VQSR" folders will contain VCF format files used to perform the [VQSR filtering by GATK](https://gatk.broadinstitute.org/hc/en-us/articles/4405443709595-VariantRecalibrator) and the recalibration tables and outputs.

 The "10.Apply_VQSR" folder will contain the VCF files after the application of the VQSR filter.

 The "11.rsID_annotation" folder will contain rsID annotated VCF files (splitted by chromosome)

 The "12.Concat_vcf" folder will contain a single file with chromosomes from 1 to X. Chromosome Y is not included since it is called only for males samples.
 ChrY data can be still found in the previous folder.

 ---